 With this definition and picture in mind, let's look at some absolute value inequalities.

-The open circles at the ends of the blue line indicate "up to, but not including, these points."
-Your book might use parentheses instead of circles.
-Translating this picture into algebraic symbols, you find that the solution is –3 < x < 3.
+(The open circles at the ends of the blue line indicate "up to, but not including, these points."
+Your book might use parentheses instead of circles.)

-Since this is a "less than" absolute-value inequality, the first step is to clear the absolute value according to the pattern.
+Since this is a "less than" absolute-value inequality, my first step is to clear the absolute value according to the "less than" pattern.
 Then I'll solve the linear inequality.

 | 2x + 3 | < 6

-The solution will be all points that are more than two units away from zero.
-For instance, –3 will work, as will 3; –4 will work, as will 4.
-But –1 will not work, and neither will 1, because they're too close.
-Even –2 will not work, and neither will 2 (although they're right on the edge).
-But 2.01 will work, as will −2.01.
-In other words, the solution will be two separate sections: one being all the points more than two units from zero off to the left, and the other being all the points more than two units from zero off to the right.
-The solution looks like this:
+However, +2.01 will work, as will −2.01.
+In other words, the solution will be two separate sections: one section being all the points more than two units from zero off to the left, and the other section being all the points more than two units from zero off to the right.
+The solution, in graphical terms, looks like this:

-The first thing to do is clear the absolute value bars by splitting the inequality into two.
-Then I'll solve the two linear inequalities.
+The first thing I need to do is clear the absolute-value bars by splitting the inequality into two pieces.
+Then I'll solve the two regular inequalities.